-- When the instant pot beeps, do 10 minute NPR.
+- Change the instant pot setting to manual or pressure cook mode at high pressure for 4 minutes.
+When the instant pot beeps, do a 10 minute NPR.
 Let the pressure release naturally for 10 minutes, then quick release the pressure manually.

 Note: Nutrition values are my best estimates.
 If you rely on them for your diet, use your preferred nutrition calculator.